alxliv/PicoProjects/async_tasks/README.md

 # MCU Async Task Infrastructure

-A lightweight, pure C implementation of a cooperative multitasking scheduler for microcontroller (Arduino, Pico, ESP32, STM32, etc..) projects.
+A lightweight, pure C implementation of a cooperative multitasking scheduler mostly suited for microcontrollers such as Arduino, Raspberry Pi Pico, ESP32, STM32, and similar.

 ## Features